DraftShift/Docs/docs/software/ktc-easy/configuration/validation.md

     If you have any issues initializing or homing, please consult [Software Troubleshooting](../../troubleshooting.md).

 ### Backplate Break In
-Because the Stealthchanger’s action relies on precisely fitted pins and bushings, it’s a good idea to operate the mechanism repeatedly to allow the components to seat properly.
+Because the StealthChanger’s action relies on precisely fitted pins and bushings, it’s a good idea to operate the mechanism repeatedly to allow the components to seat properly.
 This break-in process should be performed for every tool.

 !!! note "TAP Only"
     This method only works for TAP probing.